Notiar/research-mohttps/docs/proposal/1-wanted-features.md

 ## Authenticity, Integrity and Evidentiability

-- MoHTTPS should be highly authentic and have a high evidentiary value
+- MoHTTPS should be highly authentic and have a high evidentiary value.
+- MoHTTPS should be decentralized.